The Transition to Adulthood for Youth with Developmental Disabilities

 A guide for families and individuals to successfully transition from an education-based support system to adult services provided for those 21 and older.

-After the school year, individuals and families of individuals with intellectual disabilities must find services and programs to help ease the transition into adult life.
+After the school years, individuals and families of individuals with intellectual disabilities must find services and programs to help ease the transition into adult life.
 This is often a stressful time for both the individuals and their family.
 Preparation and an understanding of how the support system in Maryland changes will ease the burden.

 As individuals with developmental disabilities transition to adulthood, many require services and support to help them lead fulfilling and meaningful lives.
-In Maryland, as in the rest of the United States, individuals under 21 with disabilities are entitled to services under the federal Individuals with Disabilities Education Act (IDEA).
+In Maryland, as in the rest of the United States, individuals under 21 with disabilities are entitled to services under the Individuals with Disabilities Education Act (IDEA).
 Under IDEA, children with disabilities have a right to a Free Appropriate Public Education (FAPE).

 A mindset shift for families of youth with special needs